Secure CheckoutPersonal information is secured with SSL technology.

 U.S. Geological Survey, Northern Prairie Wildlife Research Center, Jamestown, ND, USA

-Philip Nyhus is Director of the Environmental Studies Program at Colby College in Maine, USA.
+Philip Nyhus is the Director of the Environmental Studies Program at Colby College in Maine, Maine, US.
 His interdisciplinary research bridges the natural and social sciences to address human interactions with the environment, including endangered species conservation and recovery, human-wildlife conflict, large landscape conservation, and spatial modelling.
 He is co-editor of Tigers of the World: The Science, Politics and Conservation of Panthera tigris (2010).

-Environmental Studies Program, Colby College, Waterville, ME, USA
+Environmental Studies Program, Colby College, Waterville, Maine, USA